panoply/vscode-liquid/README.md

 | begin    | Regular Expression | A regular expression match for the begin tag. |
 | end      | Regular Expression | A regular expression match for the end tag.   |

+> If you're applying a regex expression for tag matching for the begin and end captures you must escape some characters with the backslash

 </p>
 </details>